elastic/integrations/packages/microsoft_sqlserver/docs/README.md

 **Metrics** give you insight into the state of Microsoft SQL Server.
 Metric data streams collected by the integration include:

-* `performance` metrics gathers the list of performance objects available on that server.
+* `performance` metrics gather the list of performance objects available on that server.
 Each server will have a different list of performance objects depending on the installed software.
-* `transaction_log` metrics collects all usage stats and the total space usage.
+* `transaction_log` metrics collect all usage stats and the total space usage.

 Find more details in [Metrics](#metrics-reference).

 ## Requirements

 You need Elasticsearch for storing and searching your data and Kibana for visualizing and managing it.
-You can use our hosted Elasticsearch Service on Elastic Cloud, which is recommended, or self-manage the Elastic Stack on your own hardware.
+You can use our hosted Elasticsearch Service on Elastic Cloud, which is recommended, or self-manage the Elastic Stack on your hardware.

 ### Microsoft SQL Server permissions